 We are not using automated Decision Making or profiling to process your Personal Data.

-What information is mandatory for you to provide and the consequences of not providing the information
+What information do you have to provide by law and what happens if you do not give the information

 You must provide as a minimum the names and address of yourself and the child to which the appeal relates, the name of the school being appealed for and reasons for the appeal.
 Failure to do so means the appeal cannot be processed.